DecisionsDev/decisions-on-kafka/Readme.md

 ## Features

-This sample show how to use ODM with Kafka
+This sample show how to use IBM ODM with Kafka

 ## Requirments

-Kafka
+* Kafka
-IBM ODM
+* IBM ODM
-Maven
+* Maven

 ## Dependencies
 - Compile time
 - Test

 ## Deployment

+'mvn clean install'

 ## Contributing